prithmanickam/Green-Workplace/timelog.md

 ### 5 Nov 2023
 * *4 hours*  Completed Team Owner Functions Page which fetches all relevent data.
 Finished functions to add and remove team members.
+* *7 hours*  Display popup and colour cards based on company carbon standard in the dashboard pages.
+Started Admin Functions Page where you can edit the companies good, average, and bad carbon footprint standards.